 Let’s take a look at the top 10 tips for cycling in the rain:

-1. Make sure you are wearing yellow or clear lenses during the low light of rainy season, eye protection is essential
+1. Make sure you are wearing yellow or clear lenses during the low light of the rainy season; eye protection is essential

 2. Wear a waterproof jacket

-3. Check brake pads regularly, as they will need to be replaced much more frequently during summer rainy season
+3. Check brake pads regularly, as they will need to be replaced much more frequently during the summer rainy season.

 5. Install fenders on your wheels if you are a regular in a group ride